CDC Vouchers 2026: Claim $500 June Vouchers, Use at NTUC and Check Expiry

 If you are overseas or bedridden

 You can authorise a non-household member (e.g. a relative, friend, neighbour) to claim on your behalf.
-They need to bring the original notification letter (if any), a completed Authorisation Form, and supporting documents to a CC.
+They need to bring the original notification letter (if any), the correct 2026 Authorisation Form for the January or June tranche, and supporting documents to a CC.
 The full hotline number is 6225 5322 if you need help.

 What if someone else in my household already claimed?